 This is a type of PCB with wiring on both sides.
 Since wires are required on both sides of the board, we must build bridges for them – Vias.
 Vias are small holes in the PCB that are covered with metal, which connect the wires on both sides of the circuit board.
-Double-sided PCB solves the problem of interleaving wiring when manufacturers make single-sided PCBs, and it is used on more complex circuits than single-sided PCBs.
+Double-sided PCB solves the problem of interleaving wiring when manufacturers make single-sided PCB, and it is used on more complex circuits than single-sided PCB.

 PCB Development History

-American inventor Charles Ducas patented the first circuit design when he stenciled a conductive material onto a flat board.
+- 1925s: American inventor Charles Ducas patented the first circuit design when he stenciled a conductive material onto a flat board.

-Paul Eisler makes the first printed circuit board for a military radio.
+- 1936s: Paul Eisler makes the first printed circuit board for a military radio.

-Eisler etched circuits into copper foil on a glass-reinforced non-conductive substrate.
+- 1943s: Eisler etched circuits into copper foil on a glass-reinforced non-conductive substrate.

-The United Kingdom and the United States cooperated for the first time in military weapons.
+- 1944s: The United Kingdom and the United States cooperated for the first time in military weapons.

-In order to popularize PCB and apply it to daily life, the United States first disclosed PCB technology.
+- 1948s: In order to popularize PCB and apply it to daily life, the United States first disclosed PCB technology.

-Transistors are introduced to the electronics market in order to reduce the size of electronic products.
+- 1950s: Transistors are introduced to the electronics market in order to reduce the size of electronic products.
 This move makes the PCB easier to integrate and improves the safety of electronic products.

-Computerized design automates many steps in PCB design and facilitates increasingly complex designs using smaller, lighter components.
+- 1990s: Computerized design automates many steps in PCB design and facilitates increasingly complex designs using smaller, lighter components.